metonym/svelte-time/README.md

 <Time timestamp="{1e10}" />
 ```

 Use the `format` prop to format the timestamp.
-Refer to the [dayjs format documentation](https://day.js.org/docs/en/display/format) for a list of available formats.
+Refer to the [dayjs format documentation](https://day.js.org/docs/en/display/format) for acceptable formats.

 ```svelte
 <Time timestamp="2020-02-01" format="dddd @ h:mm A · MMMM D, YYYY" />